magsenche/hanazono/docs/artificial_intelligence/prompt_engineering.md

 #### Self-consistency
 Samples a diverse set of reasoning paths instead of only taking the greedy one, and then selects the most consistent answer by marginalizing out the sampled reasoning paths.
 Idea from [Self-Consistency Improves Chain of Thought Reasoning in Language Models](https://arxiv.org/pdf/2203.11171.pdf).

+??? question "What is COT (Chain-Of-Thought)?
+Name few example of other techniques related to it"
+    **COT** enables complex reasoning capabilities through intermediate reasoning steps provided as context.
+    Some methods improve the original techniques:

+    - Zero-shot COT
+    - Auto-COT
+    - Self-consistency

 ### Prompt chaining
 Splits the task into subtasks with the idea to create a chain of prompt operations.